-(2) Land the property of the Crown and used for public purposes, or unoccupied.
+(2) Land the property of the Crown and used for public purposes, or unoccupied:

 Provided that any land exempted by this paragraph shall be deemed rateable property while leased, used, or occupied for any private purpose.

 (3) Land belonging to any religious body, and used or held exclusively as or for a place of public worship, a Sunday school, a place of residence of a minister of religion, a convent, nunnery, monastery, or occupied exclusively by a religious brotherhood or sisterhood.